filecoin-project/filecoin-docs/content/en/developers/smart-contracts/concepts/actors-and-contracts/index.md

 ## Built-in actors

 Built-in actors are how the Filecoin network manages and updates _global state_.
-The _global state_ of the network at a given epoch can be thought of as the set of blocks agreed upon via network conensus in that epoch.
+The _global state_ of the network at a given epoch can be thought of as the set of blocks agreed upon via network consensus in that epoch.
 This global state is represented as a _state tree_, which maps an actor to an _actor state_.
 An _actor state_ describes the current conditions for an individual actor, such as its Fil balance and its nonce.
 In Filecoin, actors trigger a _state transition_ by sending a _message_.
 Each block in the chain can be thought of as a **proposed** global state, where the block selected by network consensus sets the **new** global state.
 Each block contains a series of messages, and a checkpoint of the current global state after the application of those messages.
-The Filecoin Virtual Machine (VM) is the Filecoin network component that is in charge of execution of all actor code.
+The Filecoin Virtual Machine (FVM) is the Filecoin network component that is in charge of execution of all actor code.

+A basic example of how actors are used in Filecoin is the process by which storage providers prove storage and are subsequently rewarded.
+The process is as follows:

+1. The [`StorageMinerActor`](#storagemineractor) processes proof of storage from a storage provider.
+1. The storage provider is awarded storage power based on whether the proof is valid or not.
+1. The [`StoragePowerActor`](#storagepoweractor) accounts for the storage power.
+1. During block validation, the `StoragePowerActor`'s state, which includes information on storage power allocated to each storage provider, is read.
+1. Using the state information, the consensus mechanism randomly awards blocks to the storage providers with the most power, and the [`RewardActor`](#rewardactor) sends Fil to storage providers.

 ### Blocks in detail